 Criminal Damage to Property Lawyer Chicago

-If you are facing criminal charges for damage to property in Chicago or anywhere in Cook County, it is critical to work with an experienced criminal defense attorney.
-Andrew M. Weisberg is a Chicago criminal defense attorney and former Cook County prosecutor who has extensive experience handling property crime cases and developing effective defense strategies tailored to each client’s situation.
+If you have been arrested or charged with criminal damage to property in Chicago or anywhere in Cook County, it is important to have an experienced criminal defense attorney protecting your rights.
+Andrew M. Weisberg is a Chicago criminal defense lawyer and former Cook County prosecutor with nearly 30 years of experience handling property crime cases and other serious criminal charges.
+He understands how prosecutors build these cases and develops effective defense strategies tailored to the unique facts of each client’s situation.

 Understanding Criminal Damage to Property Under Illinois Law